MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

         If you use Microsoft services, then use your `MicrosoftAppPassword` from when you created your bot.

-        If you use another OAuth 2.0 service provider, then the client secret provided to you.
-Your provider may use different terminology.
+        If you use another OAuth 2.0 service provider, then the client secret will be provided to you.
+Your provider may use different terminology, like *consumer secret*.

-        Example: *consumer secret*.

     10. **Client authorization scheme**

         `Credentials in request body`

-        >[!NOTE]
-        > The `Credentials in request body` scheme is the most common way to send the identity payload.
+        The `Credentials in request body` scheme is the most common way to send the identity payload.

     11. **Intranet authentication** | checkbox
-        If your Cortana Skill requires access to or through an intranet, then select this option.
+        If your Cortana skill requires access to or through an intranet, then select this option.

 1. Click on the `Connect to Cortana` link.

     Visit your service provider site to grant access to the resources.
-    * For Microsoft: Visit the [My applications](https://apps.dev.microsoft.com) portal and select your Cortana Skill.
+    * For Microsoft: Visit the [My applications](https://apps.dev.microsoft.com) portal and select your Cortana skill.

     * Click **Add Platform**, click **Web**, verify that you registered your redirect URL for Cortana, and then save your changes.
 You do not need a sign-out URL.